Code-Institute-Submissions/Memory-Game-Project-1/README.md

 Other than manual testing, the code was mainly tested during development by using console.log() to log whether or not the two squares that were clicked were matching.
 Most of the code testing afterwards was done by going to website and playing the game.
 I ran into a few bugs during the coding process that I have documented below

+Code was ran through JSHint with no major errors.

 - Bugs Documented
     - The game would think that matching colours are not matching and vice versa.